pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 6.md

 A number is shown to Taz.
 Persuasion: Only 17 (even with Built For Success) due to dodgy rolls, but still, 17 is OK.
 Fee-Ree chimes in talking about how fresh they are, so Taz gets advantage.
 The roll is still a bit low but the total just comes up to 20.
 Deni had noted that the price was actually fair (via insight) but we were pointing out that some were in very good condition (killed via magic), fully gutted, only a day old etc. etc.!
 So he agrees to give us 180gp.
 We thank him and accept.
 We take a script to a cashier of some kind who offers us different currencies; we split into a Universal currency and some Ravnican trading currency (rather than their church currency).
 We have to learn the conversion rates and names.

 We're told we can leave the cart at the warehouse as they send them back to the docks in batches.
 We ask if there's a concept of relative time and length of day in comparison with the Rock of Bral.
 We're told that here, the days are considered a reference 24h long but there's no day-night cycle.
 People do whatever they want.
-On Ravnica, day-time varies as it would on Torril but their 10th District is considered their reference (like Earth's UTC).
+On Ravnica, day-time varies as it would on Toril but their 10th District is considered their reference (like Earth's UTC).

 Gnog's curious about the herbalist but it's late and we could do with a rest.
 We look for an inn to crash for 6 hours or so.
 Gnog perception 25 -> no problem.
 We don't really want a dorm room but otherwise basic is good.
 On the upper levels a bit further away from the market, quieter, but within walking distance is a great spot. "**The Rapid Transit**".
 Check-in is quick and efficient; there's an arcane ward on the door with a "pass code".
 It's just a place to sleep.
 No windows, but maybe you wouldn't want any depending on the moon's position.